taosdata/TDengine/docs/en/30-enterprise/08-data-in.md

     2: failed to lookup address information: Temporary failure in name resolution
 ```

-There are several types of errors that can be encountered when connecting using a WebSocket.
-The error message can be viewed after "Caused by", the following are a few possible errors:
+You can check the **Caused by** section to diagnose WebSocket connection errors.
+Several potential errors are listed as follows:

-- "Temporary failure in name resolution": DNS resolution error, check if the IP or FQDN of the target TDengine cluster is accessible.
+- **Temporary failure in name resolution**: Ensure that the IP address or FQDN of the target TDengine cluster are accessible.
-- "IO error: Connection refused (os error 111)": Port access failed, check if the target port (typically 6041) is configured correctly or is enabled and accessible.
+- **IO error: Connection refused (os error 111)**: Ensure that the required port on the target TDengine cluster is open.
+Typically, port 6041 is used for this connection.
-- "HTTP error: *": Possible connection to wrong taosAdapter port or LSB/Nginx/Proxy configuration error.
+- **HTTP error: \* **: Ensure that your LSB, nginx, and proxy server configurations are correct and that you are connecting to the correct taosAdapter port.
-- "WebSocket protocol error: Handshake not finished": WebSocket connection error, usually due to an incorrectly configured port.
+- **WebSocket protocol error: Handshake not finished**: Ensure that the correct port is configured for the connection.

-## PI
+## PI System

-### PI DSN Configuration
+### PI System DSN

-The PI DSN configuration is as follows:
+The DSN for PI System is configured as follows:

 ```shell
 pi://[<username>:<password>@]PIServerName/AFDatabaseName?[TemplateForPIPoint][&TemplateForAFElement][&PointList][&<PISystemName=pisys>][&<MaxWaitLen>][&UpdateInterval]
 ```

-The following parameters are supported in the taosX CLI runtime, with at least one of the TemplateForPIPoint, TemplateForAFElement, and PointList parameters configured:
+The supported command-line parameters are described as follows.
+You must include at least one of the TemplateForPIPoint, TemplateForAFElement, and PointList parameters when configuring your PI System data source.
-- PISystemName: optional, connection configuration PI system service name, the default value is the same as PIServerName.
+- PISystemName: (Optional) Specify the name of the PI System server.
+If you do not specify a value for PISystemName, the value of PIServerName is used.
-- MaxWaitLen: optional, the maximum number of data buffer bars, the default value is 1000, the valid range is [1,10000].
+- MaxWaitLen: (Optional) Specify the maximum buffering time for PI System data.
+Enter a value between 1 and 10000.
+The default value is 1000.
-- UpdateInterval: optional, the frequency of data retrieval by PI System, the default value is 10000 (milliseconds: ms), the valid range is [10,600000].
+- UpdateInterval: (Optional) Specify the interval in milliseconds at which PI System data is obtained.
+Enter a value between 10 and 600000.
+The default value is 10000.
-- TemplateForPIPoint: optional, use PI Point mode to import templates into TDengine according to each Arrtribution of an element as a sub-table
+- TemplateForPIPoint: (Optional) Ingest PI System data in PI Point mode.
+This mode creates a subtable in TDengine for each attribution of an element in PI System.
-- TemplateForAFElement: optional, use AF Point mode to import the template into TDengine as a sub-table according to the element's Attribution collection
+- TemplateForAFElement: (Optional) Ingest PI System data in AF Element mode.
+This mode creates a subtable for the set of attributions of an element in PI System.
-- PointList: optional, use PointList mode to import the point information described in the specified csv file in the PI database to TDengine.
+- PointList: (Optional) Ingest PI System data in Point List mode.
+This mode ingests data from the PI Points specified in a CSV file.

-### Usage examples
+### Example

-Configure the PI database Met1, template template1, template2 as TemplateForPIPoint mode, template template3, template4 as TemplateForAFElement mode, and the points file points.csv under the path of server WIN-2OA23UM12TN as PointList mode, connect and configure the PI System service name as PI, the maximum buffer bar of data as 1000, and the data fetching frequency of PI System as 10000ms. points.csv under the path of home/ is configured as PointList mode, the connection is configured with the PI System service name PI, the maximum number of data buffer entries is 1000, and the frequency of data fetching by the PI System is 10000ms, and the data in the library is synchronized to the pi library of the server tdengine.
-The complete example is as follows.
+A PI System database Met1 is located on the server WIN-20A23UM12TN.
+Its template1 and template2 are ingested into TDengine in PI Point mode, template3 and template4 in AF Element mode, and `points.csv` in the `/home/` directory of the server is ingested in Point List mode.
+The PI System name is PI, the maximum buffering time is 1000, and the interval for obtaining data is 10,000 milliseconds.
+The data is written to the `pi` database in TDengine.
+The following command performs this configuration:

 ```shell
 taosx run \